How do you respond to disappointment?

 How can we deal with disappointment?

-There isn’t one right way to deal with the disappointment we face but there are few things I’ve learned about how to process it in a way that doesn’t end with me going into hibernation for fear of facing the world again.
+There isn’t one right way to deal with the disappointments we face but there are few things I’ve learned about how to process it in a way that doesn’t end with me going into hibernation for fear of facing the world again.

 1. Allow yourself to experience all the emotions